Ginger Gosnell-Meyers shares her perspective on the future of reconciliation.

 A: You talk about roads and lighting, places where you may not think it matters.
 But think about what’s changed.
 Our engineering department, for example, has changed.
 We actually have to dig into the ground in order to build these roads and maintain the water and sewage systems.
 Sometimes we’ll be digging in areas that have archaeological significance and remains or artifacts that are directly tied to Musqueam and Tsleil-Waututh.
 We can’t dig without knowing what we would find.
 Having the Aboriginal lens to the work engineering does means they are prepared, they know in advance what they might find.
 We have a working relationship between engineering and the local First Nations.

 Q: You once said that being urban is not just a new identity for Aboriginal people, but that it’s about a choice, and you take issue with the label of “urban Aboriginal.”
 Why is that?

 A: Being Aboriginal means being First Nations, Métis or Inuit.
 It’s multiple cultures, and labelling multiple cultures with one convenient identity doesn’t really acknowledge how different they really are.
 For a long time, there was a tendency to label Aboriginal people who lived in cities as urban Aboriginal people.
 They’re not.
-They’re Nisga’a or Kwakwaka’wakw, like me, [or they belong to other distinct nations].
+They’re Nisga’a or Kwakwaka’wakw, like me, .
 They just happen to live in the city.

 Q: You’ve talked about the family tree and how well Aboriginal people know that tree.
 How important is that for the future of the city?